Worthy is the Lamb

 When I said those words in Haiti, the congregation began to clap and cheer. ʺIf you’re following Satan,ʺ I said, ʺyou’re following a defeated foe.
 You’re following a loser.
 But if you follow Jesus, you’re following the greatest winner in the history of the universe.
 He’s the undisputed champion.
 He took on the pretender and knocked him out cold!ʺ

 Jesus—the Lion who is a Lamb

-That’s what Revelation 5 means when it says that Christ has triumphed.
+That’s what Revelation 5 means when it says Christ has triumphed.
 He won the battle.
 The victory is his.
-Therefore, he and he alone is worthy to open the scroll and break the seven seals.
+He alone is worthy to open the scroll and break the seven seals.